fhiso/legacy-format/media-type-spec.md

 - no CONC-splits allowed
 - records may be given xref, but substructures may not
 - must use the UTF-8 character set
+- xrefs must not be the specific  string "`VOID`"
 {/}